LokiLuciferase/phenotrex/docs/usage.rst

-differs depending on the selected ML algorithm: when using XGB, the measure represents the overall importance of that feature in the decision process of the model (irrespective of the final prediction), when using SVM, the measure correlates with the probability of calling YES (positive values) or NO (negative values) for the phenotype in question.
+differs depending on the selected ML algorithm: when using XGB, the measure represents the overall importance of that feature in the decision process of the model (irrespective of the final prediction), when using SVM, the measure correlates with the probability of calling YES (positive values) or NO (negative values) for the trait in question.

 Feature Importance at Prediction Time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~